If you are going to be building a high tunnel, hoop house, or greenhouse you may be wondering how the greenhouse plastic is attached to metal framing.

-- Single Poly Lock Channel and Spring Wire
+- Single Poly Lock Channel and Spring Wire (link to hardware)

-- Double Channel Poly Lock and Spring Wire
+- Double Channel Poly Lock and Spring Wire (link to hardware)

-- Snap Clamps
+- Snap Clamps (link to hardware)

-- Rope and Pressure
+- Rope and Pressure (link to hardware)

 While the list above provides the hardware needed to attach greenhouse plastic to metal framing, some of the above items would make the most sense in a different scenarios.
 Additionally, each of the above methods for attaching greenhouse plastic will need to be installed a little differently than the next.